|An unknown older skater.|

 |My friend's elbow, post surgery. |

 Helmets: In recent years much new information has come out about concussions.
 I am sure you are aware of that material.
 If you want to go down a really grim rabbit hole, look up skateboarding and head injuries.
 You will see a lot of stories about people of all ages becoming incapacitated and/or having serious long-term injuries related to head/brain trauma.
 If you have a family to support, or a kid to set an example for, or any other considerations, a helmet might be something to think about.
 Again, there is no correct answer.
-I wear a helmet on ramps 5’ high or taller.
+Historically, I wore a helmet on ramps 5’ high or taller.
 It’s an arbitrary line, but that’s where I had drawn mine (probably because I hit my head on a 5’ mini without a helmet on, and then quickly learned to start wearing one).
 Some wear a helmet anytime they step on a skateboard.
 Others never wear one, on any sized terrain.
 It’s your call...but remember that image from Facebook above?
 Think hard about that one, esp. when you are first getting back on the board.

 2020 Update: This video clip is my friend Chad.

 Chad is a very good skater.
 He is doing a nollie bigspin to backside disaster in this clip, which is a trick he has on lock.
 But some times things go wrong, as they did here.
 Imagine this slam without a helmet.
 Head trauma is one of those things like cancer or a bad car accident--they don't seem "real" until they happen to you or someone you know.
 I saw my friend Chad take this gnarly head hit.
 It became real for me.
 I am now wearing a helmet even on 4' ramps.